Arthur Mitchell (Yukon politician)

 Arthur Mitchell is a Canadian politician, who was a member of the Legislative Assembly of Yukon and the Leader of the Official Opposition from 2006 to 2011.
 He is a former real estate agent and an assistant to John Ostashek, the Yukon Party Government Leader (Premier) from 1992 to 1996.
 Mitchell was elected leader in June 2005 in a leadership race against Pat Duncan, the Yukon's first Liberal premier, and remained leader until his defeat in the 2011 Yukon election.

 Personal life

 Mitchell is originally from the community of New Rochelle, New York.
-He is the brother of television journalist Andrea Mitchell who is married to Alan Greenspan.
+He is the brother of television journalist Andrea Mitchell who was married to Alan Greenspan.
 He is son of Cecile and Sydney Mitchell.
 Mitchell's father was the chief executive officer and partial owner of a furniture manufacturing company in Manhattan and was also the president of Beth El Synagogue in New Rochelle for 40 years.
 His mother was an administrator at the New York Institute of Technology in Manhattan.
 Mitchell moved to Canada in the 1970s, settling in Atlin, British Columbia to run a general store until moving to Yukon in the early 1990s and becoming a real estate agent in Whitehorse.

 Mitchell has also served as alternate chair of the Yukon Worker's Compensation Health and Safety Board and on the City of Whitehorse Parks and Recreation Board.